 - The City agrees that it will not assign work currently performed by LIUNA represented employees under this Agreement to City employees in any other bargaining unit.
-In the event that bargaining unit work is assigned to non-represented workers, the City will do so only subject to Article II.L of this agreement (as amended 7/1/2014) or pursuant to mutual agreement. - The San Francisco Gardener-Horticulture Apprenticeship Program was organized under the California Division of Apprenticeship Standards.
-All Departments participating in the Gardener-Horticulture Apprenticeship Program must follow these standards as set by the Joint Apprenticeship Committee, acting in accordance with its functions and responsibilities, except to the extent the standards conflict with state or federal law, the San Francisco Charter or Codes, or the San Francisco Civil Service Rules.
-Any disputes regarding the application of the Standards within departments are subject to the resolution process described within the Standards.
-This section and the Apprenticeship Standards are not subject to the grievance process in I.G.
-(Grievance Procedure). - 106.
+In the event that bargaining unit work is assigned to non-represented workers, the City will do so only subject to Article II.L of this agreement (as amended 7/1/2014) or pursuant to mutual agreement. - 106.
 Requests for classification or reclassification review shall not be governed by this Collective Bargaining Agreement but may be submitted to the Civil Service Commission whose determination is not subject to the grievance procedure.